linked-art/linked.art/docs/api/rels/1/index.md

   * [activityUsedObject](activityUsedObject): Return the activities that used the object.
   * [conceptInfluencedByObject](conceptInfluencedByObject): Return the concepts that were influenced by the object.
   * [objectPartOfObject](objectPartOfObject): Return the objects that are part of the object.
-  * [objectProductionInfluencedByObject](objectProductionInfluencedByObject): Return the objects whoses production was influenced by the object.
+  * [objectProductionInfluencedByObject](objectProductionInfluencedByObject): Return the objects whose production was influenced by the object.
   * [workAboutObject](workAboutObject): Return the works that are about or have a subject of the object.
   * [workAboutOrRepresentsObject](workAboutOrRepresentsObject): Return the works that are about or represent the object.
   * [workRepresentsObject](workRepresentsObject): Return the visual works that represent or depict the object.